 Even if you're on maternity leave, the claims process for the CCS is exactly the same.

-Once you feel you’ve met the eligibility, income and work requirements, you can lodge a claim.
-To lodge a claim, you’ll first need to make sure you’ve got a myGov and Centrelink online account set up and linked together.
+Once you feel you've met the eligibility, income, and work requirements, including any Centrelink-paid parental leave entitlements, you can lodge a claim.
+To claim parental leave pay, you'll first need to make sure you've got a myGov and Centrelink online account set up and linked together.

 If you've never claimed a Centrelink payment before or you've forgotten your Centrelink Customer Reference Number (CRN), you'll need to prove your identity online via myGov before beginning the claims process.

-Once your accounts are set up and you’ve proven your identity, you can lodge a CCS claim online via your Centrelink account.
-Here you’ll be asked a series of questions, including your activity level, and you might also be required to provide documents to support your claim.
-The documents will depend on your individual circumstances, so Centrelink will let you know what’s needed as part of the process.
-While you have up to 14 days to submit these documents, your claim can’t be processed without them.
+Once your accounts are set up and you've proven your identity, you can lodge a CCS claim online via your Centrelink account.
+Here you'll be asked a series of questions, including your activity level, and you might also be required to provide documents to support your claim.
+The documents will depend on your individual circumstances, such as proof of your child's birth, so Centrelink will let you know what's needed as part of the process.
+While you have up to 14 days to submit these documents, your claim can't be processed without them.
 So, the sooner you lodge these documents the sooner your claim will be processed.

 To finalise your claim, you'll also need to confirm your child's enrolment details with Centrelink so the payments can be processed.
 The childcare provider will submit the enrolment details to Centrelink for you to confirm against the Complying Written Arrangement (CWA).